rico345100/proc-repeat/readme.md

 ## Create schedule from external JSON
 You can also define your schedule not just in JavaScript, with JSON.
-Each key is name of the method of proc-repeat, like startFrom, to, until, every etc.
+Each key is the name of a method of proc-repeat, like from, to, until, every and so on.
-For use this, create [name].json first.
+For create schedule as JSON, create [name].json first.

 ```json
 {